gcl8a/camera-exercise-d22/README.md

+(#todo Title may need to be changed.
+Obviously, steps will need re-numbering.)

 # Lab exercise: Using AprilTags for Navigation
 This is your third group assignment.
 Please follow the exact instructions below to receive full points.
 It is important that you create > 10 commits for each demonstration. **If you copy and paste code, and push it with a single commit, you risk earning a low grade.** Individual and group grades may vary.